alshishtawy/alshishtawy.github.io/content/blogs/kafka_hopsworks.rst

     :width: 100%
     :align: center

 After successfully entering your password, two certificate files will be downloaded, trustStore.jks and keyStore.jks.
-The certificate password will be displayed. it's a long string that similar to: ``MQJNW833YNBR9C0OZYGBGAB09P2PP4H5EHIALGWIT98I2PNSPTIXFCEI72FT0VLE``
+The certificate password will be displayed.
+It's a long string that is similar to:
+  ``MQJNW833YNBR9C0OZYGBGAB09P2PP4H5EHIALGWIT98I2PNSPTIXFCEI72FT0VLE``

 .. important::
    Store these two files in a safe place as they give remote access to your project and data.
 Same goes for the password.
-Copy and save it is a safe location as we'll need it later.
+Copy and save your password in a safe location as we'll need it later.